fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     // And this is line comment

-Xml doc comments follow `///`, that allow developers to use Xml tags to generate documentation.
+XML doc comments come after `///` allowing us to use XML tags to generate documentation.

     /// Double-backticks are placed between a pair of `` let ``1 + 1 should be equal to 2``() =